Sunnyp1134/unitarian-bible/index.md

 # 🌿 Welcome to the Unitarian Bible Project

-This site presents a bilingual, elder-accessible translation of Genesis 1–7, harmonising Christian and Jewish traditions.
+This site presents an elder-accessible translation of Genesis 1–7, harmonising Christian and Jewish traditions.
 It uses:

 - British English spelling
 - 'Adonai' for the divine name
 - 'Elohim' consistently for the Creator
-- Malayalam base text from [MALOVBSI](https://www.bible.com/ml/bible/1693/GEN.1.MALOVBSI)

 ## 📖 Chapters